 Enroll in a Sober Living Program Today

-Sober living homes and halfway houses in Houston come in all shapes, sizes, and varieties, but Eudaimonia Recovery Homes has had a lasting impact on many individuals’ in recovery due to our robust programming, dedicated staff members, and supportive living environment.
+Sober living homes and halfway houses in Houston come in all shapes, sizes, and varieties, but Eudaimonia Recovery Homes has had a lasting impact on many individuals’ recovery due to our robust programming, dedicated staff members, and supportive living environment.

 If you’re searching for a sober place in Houston to call home, we can help.
 Call (512) 363-5914 to speak with an admissions representative today.